-As you walk through the scrub, across creeks and along rocky outcrops, look out too for the local wildflowers, especially if you visit in spring or early summer like I did.
+As you walk through the scrub, across creeks and along rocky outcrops, look out for the local wildflowers, especially if you visit in spring or early summer as I did.
 You will also almost certainly see kangaroos on your walk at any time of the year.

 Visit One of the Many Galleries or Museums

-There are various museums and galleries scattered all through the Barossa valley.
+There are various museums and galleries scattered all through the Barossa Valley.
 Here are just a few you may like to visit

 - Barossa Museum – Located in Tanunda, this museum focuses on the history of the area, particularly the German settlement.

-- Jamfactory at Seppeltsfield – A gallery of many of the local crafts, from glassware to knife-making to millinery to leather work.
+- Jamfactory at Seppeltsfield – A gallery of many of the local crafts, from glassware to knife-making to millinery to leatherwork.